SCHECTER2120-B0637 vs SCHECTER355 — Compare

 Why choose Schecter Michael Anthony MA-4 Koa Electric Bass Prototype 0637

-Why choose Schecter J-4 Sixx Electric Bass Worn Ivory
+Why choose Schecter J-4 Sixx bass in Worn Ivory

-• Roasted maple neck with carbon fiber reinforcement provides superior stability and resists seasonal movement
+• Roasted maple neck with carbon fiber reinforcement provides superior stability and sustain

-Bottom line: Pick the MA-4 Koa if you need session-ready versatility and balanced tone for multiple genres and professional studio work.
-Pick the J-4 Sixx if you play metal, hard rock, or alternative and want thick fundamentals, coil-tap switching, and a neck built for speed and stability.
+Bottom line: Pick the MA-4 if you do session work, live performance, or need balanced tone across funk and rock.
+Pick the J-4 Sixx if metal, hard rock, and alternative genres are your focus and you want aggressive, cutting clarity with thick fundamentals.

 Frequently asked questions